 All right to work checks should be uploaded to i-grasp and will be checked by HR before a contract is issued.

-Acceptable Right to Work Documents
+Acceptable Right to Work

 It is essential that you conduct right to work checks before any work is undertaken.
 You may conduct a physical document check or perform an online check to establish a right to work.
+An explanation for each method is below however, it is not necessary to do both.

 Physical Document Check